topranks/wmf-clab/README.md

 #### Run Homer

-Homer can be run for the simulated core routers as follows:
+Run homer against the simulated CR nodes:
 ```
 homer "cr*" commit "configure clab devices"
 ```

 As ususal you should be prompted to confirm the changes on each device.
-When complete you can connect to any of the reconfigured crpd nodes and see the changes.
+When complete you can connect to any of the configured nodes and see the changes.
 For instance OSPF interfaces should be up and match the live network:
 ```
 root@cr1-eqiad> show ospf neighbor
 Address          Interface              State           ID               Pri  Dead